learn-co-curriculum/react-ts-typescript-configuration/README.md

    types that you explicitly use in your code.

-There are too many other available settings to cover them all here, but here are a few additional ones that you are likely to need to use over the course of these lessons:
+There are too many other available settings to cover them all here, but here are a few additional ones that you may eventually need to use:

 1. `lib`: allows you to specify additional libraries that TypeScript should be aware of